Trustee from the Toolroom: Plot summary

 One of the aircrew who took Keith to Hawaii worriedly approaches Keith's editor on his return to England.
 The editor, somewhat shocked at the risks that Keith is taking, starts trawling the close-knit world of miniature mechanics for someone who could help Keith.
-Eventually, Mr. Solomon Hirzhorn, who runs a vast timber business near Tacoma, Washington, is informed.
+Eventually, Solomon Hirzhorn, who runs a vast timber business near Tacoma, Washington, is informed.
 Hirzhorn, an inexperienced modeller, has sent lengthy letters asking for elementary clarifications of Keith's modelling articles, which Keith always patiently answered.
 Hirzhorn is currently building one of Keith's designs, a Congreve clock, and jumps at the chance to help him in return.
 Hirzhorn arranges for the yacht of a business associate, Chuck Ferris, to proceed to Tahiti to help Keith out.
 Coincidentally, Keith and Jack had already consulted the yacht's captain for navigation advice in Honolulu.

 Keith and Jack arrive safely in Tahiti but are in danger of being thrown into jail due to not having proper ship's papers.
 The yacht captain smooths over the situation, and brings Keith to the island where the wreck is located.

 There he meditates on the fate that has brought him so far, takes many pictures, erects a headstone, and salvages the yacht's engine, which he arranges to ship back to Britain to sell.

 After an amusing incident where Ferris's much-married daughter, Dawn, runs off with Jack Donelly, the yacht proceeds to Washington State.
 Keith spends several days visiting Hirzhorn, helping him with his model.
 After Keith catches an engineering error in the contract between Hirzhorn's company and Ferris's that might have cost a couple of million dollars, Hirzhorn arranges for a large consultancy fee to be paid by Ferris's company and has his own company pay Stewart's airfare home.